 GDPR: Say Goodbye to Big Data’s Wild West

 It’s getting time to call those cowboys home.
-The days of “anything goes” in big data will come to close next May, when the European Union’s new General Data Protection Regulation (GDPR) goes into full effect.
+The days of “anything goes” in big data will come to a close next May, when the European Union’s new General Data Protection Regulation (GDPR) goes into full effect.

 On May 25, 2018, the GDPR will take officially become law, bringing tough new rules that mandate good data handling, transparent usage policies, and consumer-friendly privacy terms for the 743 million people living in the EU.